Sterling up on UK GDP, eyes first weekly rise in four

-and grew at a healthy pace, providing a relief for those worried
+and still growing at a healthy pace, a relief for those worried

 The pound moved further above $1.60 and on a broader